 Yoga builds up a stronger, more flexible, healthier body, which also helps with surfing.
 If you want to improve in the water, I invite you to dive into the yoga journey and, who knows, you might be surprised that it will improve so much more in your life than just your surfing.

 Yes to yoga

 If you’re interested in making the yoga commitment, try to find a good teacher whom you can relate to.
-Spend a lazy afternoon searching in books and on the
+Spend a lazy afternoon browsing books and the

 internet for more information: there are so many different types of yoga that it might take you some time to figure out what is the best fit for you.
 After one year of searching and trying out different styles, I’m still discovering which yoga practice is best for me.
-Yoga is so much more than doing poses on your mat or on the beach ( by the way, yoga on the beach is tricky when you’re trying to balance while sinking in the sand :).
-Don’t get discouraged if you’re not yet able to do the cool-looking-poses you see on social media.
-I agree it looks cool, and don’t get me wrong, I’m not against this kind of yoga pictures, they can be really inspiring for some.
-But yoga is about practicing.
+Yoga is so much more than doing poses on your mat or on the beach (yoga on the beach is actually quiet tricky trying to keep your balance in the sand).
+Don’t get discouraged if you’re not yet able to do the cool-looking-poses you see on social media, they can be really inspiring for some, however yoga is about practicing your breathing, the asanas and medidation.
+It’s a very personal journey.
 You cannot take pictures all the time while practicing, right?
 So whenever you feel discouraged, just smile and breathe and say: f*ck it.
 Go at your own speed, find your own thing in yoga and enjoy the ride.